Overview

 Books and supplies are approximately $1,000 - $1,500 per full-time year.

-This is a bring-your-own-device program with a standard computer hardware and software requirement.
+This is a bring-your-own-device program with standard hardware and software requirements.
 See the specific requirements on our computers and laptops page.

 Find your booklist on the SAIT Bookstore's website.
 The booklist will be available close to your start date.
 Can't find your program or course?
 The bookstore didn't receive a textbook list.
 Contact your program directly to determine if they're still refining course details or if you're in luck; no textbook purchase is required for that term.